-(2) To implement the General Plan, Area Master Plans, and Functional Master Plans:
+(2) To implement the General Plan, Area Master Plans, and Functional Master Plans;

-The proposed use and site plan do not serve the purpose of implementing the policies, guidelines, and strategies of the 2006 Bowie Master Plan and SMA.
-In fact, they directly contradict almost every one of the site-specific design guidelines contained in the plan.
-Staff cannot find the use to be the level of quality specified by the Planning Board and District Council, nor do we find the architecture to be a level sufficient to set the tone for future development to follow.
+The proposed use and Site Plan do not serve the purpose of implementing the policies, Guidelines, and Strategies of the 2006 Bowie Master Plan and Sectional Map Amendment.
+In fact, they directly contradict almost every one of the site-specific design Guidelines contained in the Plan.
+Staff cannot find the use to be the level of quality specified by the Planning Board and District Council, nor does it find the architecture to be a level sufficient to set the tone for future development to follow, and your Examiner concurs.